TestArmada/magellan-admiral2-plugin/README.md

+# :warning::warning: DEPRECATED :warning::warning:

+This project, and it's related TestArmada projects, will no longer be supported.
+No further work from the owners will be done, and no PRs will be reviewed.

 # Admiral2 Reporter Plugin for Magellan

 This is a plugin to allow `magellan` test runs to report to the Admiral2 dashboard system.